H2CO3/Sparkling/doc/semantics.md

 §1.4.
 A type is an abstract property of a value that describes the behavior of its contents.
 A type is defined by the set of possible values and operations.
-A type in Sparkling is one of nil, boolean, number (either integer or floating-point), function, string, array or user data.
+A type in Sparkling is one of nil, boolean, number (either integer or floating-point), function, string, array or user info.

 §1.4.1.
 The nil type denotes the lack of any other valid value.
 Its only possible value is `nil`, and a lexical synonym for the value `nil` is `null`.